Facts About Yeti Crabs, Hydrothermal Vents, and Cold Seeps

 It's important that the unusual vent and seep habitats are protected and that their unique and fascinating communities are allowed to thrive.
 This is necessary not only to maintain the amazing variety of life on Earth but also for other reasons.
 Understanding the biology and chemistry of vent and seep creatures may teach us about how life developed on Earth and may even lead to practical applications that benefit humans.

-A new species of yeti crab discovered around the Australian-Antarctic Ridge from the Journal of Crustacean Biology, Oxford University Press
+- A species of yeti crab has been discovered around the Australian-Antarctic Ridge: a report from the Journal of Crustacean Biology, Oxford University Press

 © 2012 Linda Crampton